 What does a protein treatment do?

 It is made of protein itself, so it binds to the hair cuticle layer and strengthens it.
+It restores the protein that has been lost.
 I have found after I do a gelatin hair treatment, my hair is curlier, bouncier, stronger, shinier, and way less frizzy.

 From everything I've read on many different websites, it is generally suggested to do a treatment once every 4-6 weeks unless your hair is protein sensitive and also not damaged.
 If you are happy with your hair, then I say, wait until you aren't and do it then!